Sales Territory Management: The Importance of Automation & How to Choose the Right Solution

 Within the SPM Vendor selection engagements performed by OpenSymmetry, companies are beginning to gain a more holistic view of the challenges they face, especially when TQM is brought into the picture.

 Customers are starting to realize that more robust and agile territory definitions are becoming the standard.
-With real-time modeling capabilities being introduced to the marketplace, sales and sales operation leaders now have the ability to easily re-align territory definitions with the immediate impact being seen for overall coverage and potential quota impacts.
+With real-time modeling capabilities being introduced to the marketplace, sales and sales operation leaders now have the ability to successfully answer the questions of how to divide and attack new sales territories by being able to easily realign territory definitions, with the immediate impact being seen for overall coverage and potential quota impacts.

 Very few companies we have encountered in the last year have simple territory definitions.
 Most have leveraged just a geography or product line based approach, with limited visibility and agility.